joshuaglenen/Greenhouse-Monitor/README.md

 # Greenhouse-Monitor
-An embedded system for greenhouse climate control, designed to wirelessly monitor temperature and humidity and regulate fan and heater activation based on user-defined thresholds.
-The device connects to Wi-Fi to display live sensor data, offers manual overrides, and fetches localized weather updates including frost and heatwave alerts.
+An embedded system for greenhouse climate control, designed to wirelessly monitor temperature and humidity and regulate the temperature and an automated watering system using relay controlled switches that can deliver upto 250VAC 20A (Max 3A for the prototype).
+The device connects to a [Render hosted web app](https://greenhouse-monitor.onrender.com/) over Wi-Fi to display live sensor data, allow manual overrides, and display localized weather updates including frost and heatwave alerts.

 ## Background